 These last months have seen a shift in priorities, altered perspectives, and exposed problems that were already there.

 The problems faced by the fashion industry, from racism to worker exploitation to environmental damage, were evident even before the pandemic.
-The last six months have only made these issues worse, forcing fashion lovers to confront the reality that a industry that provides so much joy can also cause so much destruction.
+The last six months have only made these issues worse, and many fashion lovers are now faced with the reality that a industry that provides so much joy can also cause so much harm.
 The positive side to all of this is the fact that brands and consumers feel compelled change, which hopefully will lead to a better fashion industry.

 The reexamination of consumer relationships to the most polluting industry in the world has also forced them to reconsider their relationship.
 ThredUp’s 2020 Resale Report found that 70% of consumers believe climate change mitigation is crucial.
 According to the report, there will be a rise of secondhand shopping as well as a decline in fast fashion sales, which is the worst culprit when it comes waste and unsustainable supply chains.
 Conscious consumers will no longer be able to justify purchasing a dress because it is pretty or cheap, especially when it comes at the expense of the environment.
 To make a shift in fashion consumption habits, we need to ask hard questions.
 Is there a right or wrong way to consume fashion?
 Is it possible to love fashion while being ethical and responsible?

 These are questions I have asked myself before, but this time it has led to new insights in my shopping habits.
-Although I have always dismissed the idea of a capsule wardrobe, the pandemic revealed that I only wore 10 to 15 of the same items every day.
-Despite the fact that my wardrobe doesn’t seem to shrink no matter how many spring cleanings I do, this is what I discovered.
+I have always dismissed the idea of a capsule wardrobe, but during the pandemic I realized that I only wore 10 to 15 of the same items every day.
+This is despite my wardrobe not shrinking no matter how many spring cleanings I do.
 I am currently on round 4 since March, but who counts?
 While I still long for the day when I can wear the yellow pantsuit I bought before Quarantine, or the mini bag I purchased from them, I don’t have the same desire to buy anything new.
 This might mean I’ll continue wearing the same item over and over, but that’s OK.
 I should be able to value my clothes enough to want it to be worn every week instead of just a few times per season.

-Ditte, Ganni’s creative director and co-founder, said recently that “we have to do more responsibly.”
-“If you don’t, there won’t be a place for you in this industry in years ahead.”
+Ditte, Ganni’s creative director and co-founder, said recently to us that “we have to do more responsibly.”
+“If you don’t, there won’t be a place for you in this industry in the years ahead.”

 This kind of fashion has been coming for some time – the pandemic only accelerated it.
 Designers are under immense pressure to respond to social media trends.
 There is also the problem of an archaic fashion calendar that is constantly out-of-season.
 Summer dresses arrive in the winter, and fall coats in summer.
 It doesn’t make sense for the customers, and it is even absurd for the designers making these clothes.
 They are fed up.
 A May open letter was written by Dries Van Noten, a Belgian designer, and included other fashion leaders and designers.
 It called for a “fundamental, welcome change” in the fashion industry that would simplify businesses, make them more sustainable, and align them with customers’ needs.